readthedocs/tutorial-template/docs/source/functions/logLikelihood.Kriging.md

 ## Details

-See [`logLikelihoodFun.Kriging`](logLikelihoodFun.Kriging) for more details on the corresponding profile log-likelihood function.
+See [`logLikelihoodFun.Kriging`](logLikelihoodFun.Kriging) for more details on the profile log-likelihood function used in the maximization.

 ## Value